Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Introduction

 The prediction of damage in materials is still a major challenge in many engineering disciplines since the underlying mechanisms are even nowadays not fully understood.
 As a result, large safety factors are mandatory to statistically ensure the functionality of structures and components.
 The modeling of the underlying material behavior is thus a key aspect for understanding and predicting the performance of these parts, cf. \cite{stephens_metal_2001,ma_computational_2015,tekkaya_damage_2020}.

 From a microscopic view, the mechanism of ductile damage can be related to the nucleation, the growth and finally the coalescence of voids induced by plastic deformation~\cite{KOPLIK1988835}.
 Depending on the material of interest, voids can show different origins and shapes, e.g., decohesion at hard particles.
 Since voids reduce the effective (load-carrying) area, they result in a reduced effective material stiffness~\cite{Sancho2016}, which ultimately also reduces the load-bearing capacity of the material.
 A natural modeling framework is thus the effective stress concept, cf.~\cite{lemaitre:hal-03609806, Gurson1977}.
-Within this concept, which is also known as principle of strain equivalence, the true stresses are introduced.
+Within this concept, which is usually combined with the principle of strain equivalence, the true stresses are introduced.
 They are defined with respect to the effective cross sectional area due to void nucleation, growth and coalescence.
 An alternative modeling concept is based on effective strains, which can be interpreted as the decomposition of the total strains into elastic and damage-related parts~\cite{SimoJu1987, brunig_anisotropic_2003}.
 Finally, an effective damage-induced elastic stiffness can also be derived by means of the concept of strain energy equivalence~\cite{STEINMANN19981793, Menzel02, Ekh03}.
 In contrast to the concept of effective stresses and the concept of effective strains, the variational principle of strain energy equivalence naturally enforces physically relevant invariances.
 For instance, it naturally leads to a symmetric Cauchy stress even for anisotropic damage degradation (certainly, provided a Boltzmann continuum is considered).
+While these different principles lead to similar models for isotropic damage approximations, this is not the case for anisotropic damage models such as those considered in this paper.